 How long does a crown last compared to a filling?

 Tooth crowns usually last longer than fillings.
-A well-made crown can serve you for 15 to 30 years with good oral care.
+A well-made crown can last 15 to 30 years with good oral care.
 On the other hand, fillings typically need replacement every 5 to 15 years.
-Crowns cover the entire tooth, offering more protection.
+Crowns cover the entire tooth and offer more protection.
 They’re stronger and more durable than most filling materials.
-However, both crowns and fillings can fail earlier due to decay or trauma.
-Regular dental check-ups help catch any issues early.

 Schedule An Appointment